-Condition 10: If Events of default stated as applicable in Final Terms The Issuer commits to comply with the following events of default, as applicable and specified in the applicable Final Terms for each Series of Securities: Condition 10.1: If Deferred Payment stated as applicable in Final Terms If payment of interest and/or principal has not been delivered within the rectification period, specified in the Final Terms and counted in days after the due date, given that the Security Holder has provided the Issuer, with reasonable notice, verifiable confirmation of their ownership of a custody account with a CSD account operator in Iceland together with a bank account linked with the aformentioned custody account.
-Condition 10.2: If Default of financial obligations stated as applicable in Final Terms If the Issuer defaults or fails to make any payment on any financial obligations, provided that the aggregate nominal amount of any single obligation is more or equal to the amount stated in the Final Terms (or its equivalent in any other currency) or collectively more or equal to the amount stated in the Final Terms (or its equivalent in any other currency) at the due date of the obligations, given that the Issuer has not delivered payment within the rectification period, specified in the Final Terms and counted in days after the due date.
+Condition 10: If stated as applicable in Events of default Final Terms The Issuer commits to comply with the following events of default, as applicable and specified in the applicable Final Terms for each Series of Securities: Condition 10.1: If stated as applicable in Final Terms Deferred Payment If payment of interest and/or principal has not been delivered within the rectification period, specified in the Final Terms and counted in days after the due date, given that the Security Holder has provided the Issuer, with reasonable notice, verifiable confirmation of their ownership of a custody account with a CSD account operator in Iceland together with a bank account linked with the aformentioned custody account.
+Condition 10.2: If stated as applicable in Final Terms Default of financial obligations If the Issuer defaults or fails to make any payment on any financial obligations, provided that the aggregate nominal amount of any single obligation is more or equal to the amount stated in the Final Terms (or its equivalent in any other currency) or collectively more or equal to the amount stated in the Final Terms (or its equivalent in any other currency) at the due date of the obligations, given that the Issuer has not delivered payment within the rectification period, specified in the Final Terms and counted in days after the due date.
 This does not apply if such non-compliance is due to the Issuer's justifiable objections to such a claim, given that appropriate defences are maintained.
-Condition 10.3: If Special Conditions and covenants: stated as applicable in Final Terms i) General obligations (if Condition 8, in part or in whole, is applicable to the Securities and specified in the Final Terms) ii) Financial covenants (if Condition 9, in part or in whole, is applicable to the Securities and specified in the Final Terms) Unless, a) Such non-compliance can be remedied; and b) The non-compliance is remedied withing the rectification period specified in the Final Terms, counted in days from the day that the Issuer becomes becomes aware or is notified of the non-compliance, whichever comes sooner.